 Below are some learning I want to share with you:

 - Be open about learning new things – as I had moments when I doubted my skills, it took me some time to start being open about my plans and career aspiration.
-Since I became more confident I started sharing my coding journey here, on LinkedIn, on Twitter and also on Instagram.
+Since I became more confident I started sharing my coding journey here, on LinkedIn, Twitter and also on Instagram.
 I believe it might be helpful for other people following their dreams 😉

 - Track your coding progress – this is what I decided to do.
 GitHub is perfect place for that.
 Also, you never know who might find your repositories useful!